Below we explain how Bournes are responding to the Coronavirus pandemic and how our services are currently impacted.

 Where appropriate we are also working closely with our global partners to:

 - ensure application of these processes and guidelines to protect employees and customers within our supply chain, including local service providers globally.
+Our global network, Harmony Relocation Network, has issued a mandatory COVID-19 compliance code to ensure that a minimum standard of global safety is applied, which individual members can then build on to meet local requirements.

 - Closely monitor and understand the continuously changing latest country updates and issues as required.